Bakkar1/Mbark_For_Build_Software/README.md

     The API will be available at `https://localhost:44332/`.

+### Ensuring Database Creation

+The application ensures that the database is created and migrations are applied when it runs for the first time.
+This is handled in the `Program.cs` file by invoking `context.Database.Migrate()`.

 ### API Documentation

 You can explore and test the API using Swagger UI.
 Once the application is running, navigate to `https://localhost:44332/swagger` in your browser.